 Diana C. Mutz, Ph.D.

-Diana C. Mutz, Ph.D., teaches and does research on public opinion, political psychology and mass political behavior, with a particular emphasis on political communication.
+Diana C. Mutz studies public opinion, political psychology, and mass political behavior, with an emphasis on political communication.
 At Penn, she holds the Samuel A. Stouffer Chair in Political Science and Communication, and also serves as Director of the Institute for the Study of Citizens and Politics.

-Mutz has published articles in a variety of academic journals including American Political Science Review, American Journal of Political Science, Public Opinion Quarterly, Journal of Politics, and Journal of Communication.
-She is also the author of Impersonal Influence: How Perceptions of Mass Collectives Affect Political Attitudes (Cambridge University Press, 1998), a book awarded the Robert Lane Prize for the Best Book in Political Psychology by the American Political Science Association, and the 2004 Doris Graber Prize for Most Influential Book on Political Communication published in the last ten years.
+In addition to many journal articles, Mutz is the author of Impersonal Influence: How Perceptions of Mass Collectives Affect Political Attitudes (Cambridge University Press, 1998), a book awarded the Robert Lane Prize for the Best Book in Political Psychology by the American Political Science Association, and the 2004 Doris Graber Prize for Most Influential Book on Political Communication published in the last ten years.
 In 2006, she published Hearing the Other Side: Deliberative Versus Participatory Democracy (Cambridge University Press, 2006) which was awarded the 2007 Goldsmith Prize by Harvard University and the Robert Lane Prize for the Best Book in Political Psychology by the American Political Science Association.
+Most recently it received the Best Book Award from the American Association for Public Opinion Research.
+Her 2015 book, In Your Face Politics: The Consequences of Uncivil Media, was awarded the David Sears Best Book Award by the International Society for Political Psychology, as well as the Doris Graber Prize by the APSA Political Communication section.
+She has a new book coming out in 2021 from Princeton University Press entitled, Winners and Losers: The Psychology of Foreign Trade.

 Mutz served as founding co-PI of Time-sharing Experiments for the Social Sciences (TESS), an interdisciplinary infrastructure project that continues to promote methodological innovation across the social sciences.
 For creating and implementing this ongoing project, Mutz and co-PI Skip Lupia received the Warren Mitofsky Innovators Award in 2007.
-She subsequently wrote Population-Based Survey Experiments (Princeton University Press, 2011) which offers the first book-length treatment of this new method drawing examples from across the social sciences.
+She subsequently wrote Population-Based Survey Experiments (Princeton University Press, 2011) which offers the first book on this method, drawing examples from across the social sciences.

-Before coming to Penn, Professor Mutz taught at the University of Wisconsin-Madison, and the Ohio State University.
+Before coming to Penn, Mutz taught at the University of Wisconsin-Madison, and the Ohio State University.

 COMM 404: Media and Politics